LuisP693514/javascript_project/README.md

 Background images used are from craftpix.net: https://craftpix.net/file-licenses/

-Github icon from google images.
+Sound effects used are from mixkit.co: https://mixkit.co/license/#sfxFree

 [wireframe]: ./images/readMeImages/wireframe.png